Hagåtña, Guam: Etymology

 "Hagåt" (also romanized as haga, with a glottal stop instead of a syllable-final "t") means "blood" in the Chamorro language.
-The suffix "-ña" can be translated as either the possessive pronouns his, hers or its in English (cognate to -nya in Malay), or a signification of greater comparative degree, similar to some uses of the English suffix "-er".
+The suffix "-ña" can be translated as either the possessive pronouns his, hers or its in English (cognate to -nya in Malay and Indonesian, and niya in Tagalog), or a signification of greater comparative degree, similar to some uses of the English suffix "-er".
 There is much speculation that the indigenous peoples originally migrated from the village of Agat/Hagåt.
 Therefore, "Hagåtña" can be translated "his or her blood" possibly meaning "related to him, her or it", or it could be translated to what might roughly mean "more Hagåt", as in, an extension of the village of Hagåt.
 It could also mean "better Hagåt", or "more than, surpassing or superior to Hagåt" in a sense of being "more Hagåt than Hagåt itself".
-In 1998, the Guam Legislature changed the name from "Agana" back to the original Chamorro/Chamoru form.
+In 1998, the Guam Legislature changed the name from "Agana" back to the original Chamorro form.
 However, the name of the neighboring village Agana Heights remains unchanged.